Iraq gears up for late-year push to retake Mosul from Islamic State

 He told Reuters that victory by year's end would be easy, in keeping with pledges by Prime Minister Haider al-Abadi.

 "We will go to Mosul, they will go to Tel Afar.
-We will go to Tel Afar, they will go to Baaj," said Jabouri, referring to IS-controlled districts 70 km and 140 km west of Mosul, respectively, which can be used to reach Syria.
+We will go to Tel Afar, they will go to Baaj," said Jabouri, referring to IS-controlled districts 70 km (44 miles) and 140 km (87 miles)west of Mosul, respectively, which can be used to reach Syria.

 "We will go to Baaj, maybe.
 It depends on the situation in Syria.
 They can get to Syria but the situation there is not like before.
 It is not a safe haven for them now."